minyoungpark1/swin_transformer_v2_jax/README.md

 ## Experiment & results
 With image size=(256,256) and batch size 32 and 64 settings, both the JAX and the PyTorch took significantly longer during the first epoch, especially during the first iteration (batch).
 I assume this was caused by GPU memory allocation during the first run.
-However PyTorch took longer than even after the first iteration, and the speed became faster when the second epoch started.
+However PyTorch ran slowly even after the first iteration, and the speed became faster when the second epoch started.
 <img src='figures/five_epoch_speed.png' width=800>

 Including the first epoch, with batch size = 32 and 64, JAX was 27.3% and 28.0% faster than PyTorch respectively during training.
 Also, JAX was 140.5% and 147.4% faster than PyTorch respectively during validation.
 <img src='figures/epoch_speed.png' width=800>

-Without the first epoch, the speed differences were reduced to 24.9% during training for both batch sizes, and 132.1% and 137.7% respectively during validation with batch size 32 and 64.
+Without the first epoch, the speed differences were reduced to 24.9% during training for the both batch sizes, and 132.1% and 137.7% respectively during validation with batch size 32 and 64.

 ## Discussion
 - Factors caused the bottleneck